Optimizing antenatal care: Integrating screening and management of maternal infections in Ghana

 Related program: Integrated Maternal and Child Health and Development

-To address the critical challenges of neonatal and maternal mortality, Ghana Health Service and PATH are expanding infectious disease screening and treatment among pregnant women.
-The team is working across five districts in Ghana's Bono East Region to build the capacities of health care providers, improve availability of services through antenatal care, and strengthen linkages between primary and referral facilities.
+To address the critical challenges of neonatal and maternal mortality, Ghana Health Service and PATH have expanded infectious disease screening and treatment among pregnant women.
+The team has worked across five districts in Ghana's Bono East Region to build the capacities of health care providers, improve availability of services through antenatal care, and strengthen linkages between primary and referral facilities.

 A staff member at Kintampo Municipal Hospital in Ghana leads a health education session for pregnant women on site for antenatal care.